sindresorhus/dog-names/readme.md

 ```
 $ dog-names --help

+  Get popular dog names

+  Usage
+    $ dog-names

+  Options
+    --all   Get all the names instead of a random name
+    --type  Type of name  [Default: all]  [Values: female, male, all]

   Examples
     $ dog-names
     Lucy
     $ dog-names --all --type male
     Max
     Buddy
-    ...

-  Options
-    --all   Get all names instead of a random name
-    --type  Type of name: female|male|all  Default: all
+    …
 ```